Glad you found me.

 On the other hand, my father’s family was a traditional Southern Family.
 They were the descendants of people from Tennessee and the surrounding region.
 My grandfather moved them to West Texas during World War II due to being stationed at Rattlesnake Bomber Base in Pyote, Texas.

 His family brought Southern cooking to the table, so we had a mix of Southern-style food at our house.
 We had plenty of fried chicken (including gizzards and livers), cornbread, greens, buttermilk biscuits, and other traditional southern fare.

 With both the Mexican and Southern influences, it wasn’t an odd occurrence to eat enchiladas with a pile of braised collard greens on the same plate.

 We truly ate Tex-Mex fare at my house.
 Just maybe not what other Texans consider Tex-Mex food.
 Heck, rolled enchiladas were a rarity in my household.
 Enchilada night for us consisted of stacked enchiladas piled high on a screaming hot plate that would burn a blister on your forearm if you accidentally touched it.

 Traveling Throughout Texas

-Now I’m back in West Texas rediscovering my roots after traveling and working all over the state.
+Now I’m back in West Texas and retired from the industry, rediscovering my roots after traveling and working all over the state.

 I hope to share some old favorites as well as some new discoveries I made along the way.